-CONTENTS EXECUTIVE SUMMARY 1 STATUTORY AFFORDABLE HOUSING REQUIREMENTS 4 PRIOR ROUND ASSESSMENT ROUND THREE ASSESSMENT TABLE 1.
-ASSESSMENT OF ROUND 3 UNBUILT PROJECTS/SITES 7 TABLE 2.
-ROUND 3 FAIR SHARE PLAN (PROSPECTIVE NEED - 214) 8 REPLACEMENT OF THIRD ROUND SITE TO ADDRESS UNFULFILLED PRIOR ROUND OBLIGATION N SUMMARY OF ROUND THREE ASSESSMENT OF UNFULFILLED UNITS DETERMINATION OF PRESENT AND PROSPECTIVE FAIR SHARE - HIGHLANDS BUILD-OUT ANALYS HIGHLANDS REGIONAL MASTER PLAN ANALYSIS & TOWNSHIP'S HIGHLANDS BUILD-OUT TABLE 3.
-HIGHLANDS BUILD-OUT & ROUND FOUR REALISTIC DEVELOPMENT POTENTIAL FOUR FAIR SHARE PLAN - COMPLIANCE MECHANISMS TO ADDRESS BUILD-OUT & RDP CONSIDERATION OF LANDS FOR DEVELOPMENT OF AFFORDABLE HOUSING REDEVELOPMENT UNMET NEED PROSPECTIVE SHARE MANDATORY SET-ASIDE ORDINANCE 16 MULTIGENERATIONAL FAMILY CONTINUITY 17 STATE DEVELOPMENT AND REDEVELOPMENT PLAN (SDRP) CONSISTENCY 17 Housing Element Plan 18 INVENTORY OF MUNICIPAL HOUSING CONDITIONS 18 Table A1: Units in Structure by Tenure 18 Table A2: Year Structure Built by Tenure 19 Table A3: Comparison of Year of Construction for Township, County, and State Table A4: Household Size in Occupied Housing Units by Tenure Table A5: Number of Bedrooms per Unit by Tenure Table A6: Average Household Size for Occupied Units for Township, County, and State Table A7: Percentage of All Units by Number of Bedrooms Table A8: Housing Quality for Township, County, and State 23 Table A9: Value of Residential Units Table A10: Gross Rents for Specified Renter-Occupied Housing Units Table A11: Housing Units Authorized by Building Permits for New Construction 2013-2024 24 Table A13: Housing Units Demolished 2013-2024 Table A15: Population by Age Table A16: Comparison of Age Distribution for Township, County, and State (% of persons) Table A17: Persons in Household Table A18: Comparison of Persons in Household for Township, County, and State (% of households) Table A19: Persons 65+ by Household Type and Relationship
+CONTENTS EXECUTIVE SUMMARY 1 STATUTORY AFFORDABLE HOUSING REQUIREMENTS 4 PRIOR ROUND ASSESSMENT TABLE 1.
+ASSESSMENT OF ROUND 3 UNBUILT PROJECTS/SITES TABLE 2.
+ROUND 3 FAIR SHARE PLAN (PROSPECTIVE NEED - 214) 8 REPLACEMENT OF THIRD ROUND SITE TO ADDRESS UNFULFILLED PRIOR ROUND OBLIGATION N SUMMARY OF ROUND THREE ASSESSMENT OF UNFULFILLED UNITS DETERMINATION OF PRESENT AND PROSPECTIVE FAIR SHARE - HIGHLANDS BUILD-OUT ANALYS ıs 10 HIGHLANDS REGIONAL MASTER PLAN ANALYSIS & TOWNSHIP'S HIGHLANDS BUILD-OUT 11 TABLE 3.
+HIGHLANDS BUILD-OUT & ROUND FOUR REALISTIC DEVELOPMENT POTENTIAL FOUR FAIR SHARE PLAN-COMPLIANCE MECHANISMS TO ADDRESS BUILD-OUT & RDP CONSIDERATION OF LANDS FOR DEVELOPMENT OF AFFORDABLE HOUSING REDEVELOPMENT UNMET NEED PROSPECTIVE SHARE 16 MANDATORY SET-ASIDE ORDINANCE 16 MULTIGENERATIONAL FAMILY CONTINUITY 17 STATE DEVELOPMENT AND REDEVELOPMENT PLAN (SDRP) CONSISTENCY 17 Housing Element Plan 18 INVENTORY OF MUNICIPAL HOUSING CONDITIONS 18 Table A1: Units in Structure by Tenure 18 Table A2: Year Structure Built by Tenure Table A3: Comparison of Year of Construction for Township, County, and State Table A5: Number of Bedrooms per Unit by Tenure Table A6: Average Household Size for Occupied Units for Township, County, and State Table A7: Percentage of All Units by Number of Bedrooms Table A8: Housing Quality for Township, County, and State 23 Table A9: Value of Residential Units Table A10: Gross Rents for Specified Renter-Occupied Housing Units Table A11: Household Expense in 2023 by as a Percentage of Household Income in 2023 24 Table A12: Housing Units Authorized by Building Permits for New Construction 2013-2024 Table A15: Population by Acc Table A15: Population by Age Table A17: Persons in Household Table A18: Comparison of Persons in Household for Township, County, and State (% of households) Table A19: Persons 65+ by Household Type and Relationship

-- Table A21: Poverty Status for Persons and Families for Township, County, and State (% with 2023 income ł below poverty) 30 - Table A22: Comparison of Median Year Householder Moved Into Unit for Township, County, and State 30 - Table A23: Educational Attainment for Township, County, and State Residents (Persons 25 years and over) .3 - Table A24: Means of Transportation to Work for Township, County and State Residents (Workers 16 years (old and over) 3 - Table A25: Employment by Industry 32 - Table A26: Labor Force and Employment (%) 32 - Table A27: Forecast for Employment and Population 33 APP PENDIX A 34
+- Table A21: Poverty Status for Persons and Families for Township, County, and State (% with 2023 income ł below poverty) 30 - Table A22: Comparison of Median Year Householder Moved Into Unit for Township, County, and State 30 - Table A23: Educational Attainment for Township, County, and State Residents (Persons 25 years and over) .3 - Table A24: Means of Transportation to Work for Township, County and State Residents (Workers 16 years ( old and over) 3 - Table A25: Employment by Industry 32 - Table A26: Labor Force and Employment (%) 32 - Table A27: Forecast for Employment and Population 33 APP PENDIX A 34